snl-coefficient/snl_coefficient/visualizations/viz-notes.md

 When are they produced?
 Who is involved?
 How does it compare with the range of years on the show?
+- What percentage of media is produced DURING a person's range and AFTER a person's range on the show?

 # After comedy, what are the top SNL coefficient genres?
 Bar chart this - use tidy_split to build a bar graph of various genres, and then show the top ones (of SNL movies with a coefficient higher than 1, and without)